AneesMuzzafer/reduxefy-toolkit/README.md

 ## Demo

 With Reduxefy Toolkit, you can easily build complex applications.
-There's actually a working demo of an [Inventory management system](#) built using **Reduxefy Toolkit** and **React Reduxefy**.
-It's like a fully stocked fridge waiting for you to raid it
+There's actually a working demo of an [Inventory management system](https://aneesmuzzafer.github.io/inventory-management-reduxefy-demo/) built using **Reduxefy Toolkit** and **React Reduxefy**.
+It's like a fully stocked fridge waiting for you to raid it.

 ## Installation